Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 The PitchFactor features some of Eventide‘s most coveted algorithms from the H910, Quadravox, and even the Crystals effect, all the way to the HarPeggiator and HarModulator.

 This pedal goes well beyond pitch effects.
 It is anintelligent pitch shifter that allows you to input which key and scale you’re playing so that every shifted note remains in key.

 The PitchFactor is also polyphonic, so it can handle leads and chords.
-Eventide developed apps for your computer, tablet, and smartphone to give the user a variety of convenient control options.
+Eventide developed apps for your computer, tablet, and smartphone to give the user convenient control options.
 This pedal also features a built-in tuner, MIDI controlling and clocking, an expression pedal input, tap tempo, and key auto-detection.

 Despite all the features, it is still relatively simple to use.
 You dial in your key and scale, then select which interval you want to shift to and its direction.
 You can then add anywhere from one to four voices.

-The PitchFactor comes with 10 of Eventide‘s signature pitch and delay effects, which can be ideal not only for guitar players and bassists but can help singers come up with perfectly tuned harmonies.
-If you want the most comprehensive option in pitch shifting, look no further than the PitchFactor.
+The PitchFactor comes with 10 of Eventide‘s signature pitch and delay effects, which can be ideal for guitar players and bassists and can help singers come up with perfectly tuned harmonies.
+If you want the most comprehensive pitch-shifting option, look no further than the PitchFactor.